 Username.
 (Year, Month day).
 First few words [Tumblr blog].
-Retrieved from: URL

-Page, L. (2017, January, 2).
+Available from: URL Page, L. (2017, January, 2).
 Pragser Wildsee [Tumblr blog].
-Retrieved from http://banshy.tumblr.com/post/155306998032/pragser-wildsee-by-lennart-pagel
+Available from: http://banshy.tumblr.com/post/155306998032/pragser-wildsee-by-lennart-pagel

-5.89 Personal communication (See E-mails as well)
+5.89 Personal communication

 Personal communication in the past and in some contemporary cases may be handwritten or typed.
 Letters and memos come to mind.
-If not in an archive, then personal communication is difficult to retrieve.